davidtranhq/davidtranhq.github.io/_posts/2020-12-12-lattice-path-combinatorics.md

     (2n)(2n-1)(2n-2)...(n+1)(n) = \frac{(2n)(2n-1)(2n-2)...(2)(1)}{(n)(n-1)...(2)(1)} = \frac{(2n)!}{n!}
 $$

 We're still not done though.
 This considers the number of unique sequence of length $$2n$$ if all $$n$$ elements are distinct.
-But, all the elements in our sequence are the same ($$1$$ bits).
+But, all the elements in our sequence are the same ($$1$$'s).
 There's no difference between putting our 1st element in the 1st place and our 2nd element in the 2nd place versus putting our 1st element in the 2nd place and the 2nd element in the 1st.
 In other words, the order of our $$1$$'s doesn't matter (How could it?
 They're all the same!).
 So, we need to remove all the different ways the $$n$$ elements could be in "order" from our formula.
 Since there are $$n!$$ different ways that $$n$$ elements could be in order:

 $$
     \frac{(2n)!}{n!} \cdot \frac{1}{n!} = \frac{(2n)!}{(n!)^2}